hrltKillian/game_dev_full_stack_story/README.md

 Commit n°13 : added style on website. finished login form Commit n°14 : finished signup form
-Commit n°15 : managed errors for login when the username already exist or when the password is wrong
+Commit n°15 : managed errors for login when the username already exist or when the password is wrong Commit n°16 : updated header with profil pic and added deconnexion